Creative Commons Attribution 3.0 Unported License

 Note, in addition, that the text of these papers was frozen in 2002, but HTML — the HTML language specification — has been slowly evolving since then.
 As of February 2012, I don't believe that the evolutionary changes to HTML have obsoleted any of the points made in these papers.
 But it is possible that, as HTML continues to evolve, some of the findings in these papers may become obsolete.

 Some readers might be interested in knowing that this research actually turned out to be quite useful — the American tax-payers' dollars were well-spent.
 The research in these papers was used in the developent of a Java-based Table Generation System (TGS) that today generates the HTML code for many of the tables of statistical data on the BLS web site.
 For examples of HTML tables created by TGS, see the latest Producer Price Index News Release.

-I am no longer active in the area of accessibility and HTML, but I hope that developers working in those area will continue to find these papers useful for at least a few more years.
+I am no longer active in the area of HTML accessibility, but I hope that developers working in that area will continue to find these papers useful for at least a few more years.

 — Stephen Ferg, February 2, 2012